-It's also got a great battery life.
-Even after a couple of weeks use, the G915 only lost about 35% of its charge with its full RGB lighting going, so I reckon you could easily use this for an entire month without having to connect it back up to your PC.
+It's also got great battery life.
+Even after a couple of weeks use, the G915 only lost about 35% of its charge with its full RGB lighting going, so you could easily use this for an entire month without having to connect it back up to your PC.
 Even better, it only takes three hours to fully charge up again, and you get a warning when it gets down to 15% so you're not suddenly cut off mid-game.

 Read more in our Logitech G915 Lightspeed Wireless review

 The father of opto-mechanical switches returns in the Razer Huntsman V2.
 These switches, made big by the original Razer Huntsman, can register inputs faster than regular mechanical switches by virtue of actuating via a laser and optical light sensor – so they literally work at the speed of light.
 In all honesty it’s not a major moment-to-moment distance, but the Huntsman V2 absolutely feels fast.
 I tested the non-clicky linear version, and the switches’s combination of light sensor and a shallower travel depth than (for instance) Cherry MX Reds produced an enjoyable swift sensation.

 While classic mech switches are livelier and sharper, the Huntsman V2 isn’t as mushy as a membrane keyboard either, and the layer of foam that Razer includes in the chassis means that there’s enough audio feedback to each press without the more fatiguing sound of bottomed-out keys pinging off the chassis.
 It’s a quieter and more refined kind of gaming keyboard, something that’s in keeping with the straightforward looks and two-step folding feet.
 Not that Razer is playing against type: there’s still customisable RGB lighting, including on the newly-added volume wheel.

 The best tenkeyless gaming keyboard